glycerine/rbook/README.md

 This seems vastly better than hacking ESS and trying to hook the code evaluation from there.

-Since mini should be saving everything to disk, so if we have to restart that shouldn't be a problem.
-Plus we'll know that mini is always up if the wrapped R is running.
+Since rbook should be saving everything to disk, so if we have to restart that shouldn't be a problem.
+Plus we'll know that rbook is always up if the wrapped R is running.
 And it is simple that it is all in the place; and we cannot miss any commands that way.